skornweiss/covid_protocols_rtd/docs/index.rst

 COVID-19.

 We hope that this pandemic brings with it a new era of collaboration and speed in Evidence Based Medicine.
-We welcome all help and will be restructuring this to be more navigable and collaborative in the coming days.
+We welcome all help, and will be restructuring this to be more navigable and collaborative in the coming days.